scalamolecule/molecule-samples/README.md

 # Molecule sample projects

-This repo contains 3 sample Play projects with minimal setups to demonstrate how to use [molecules](http://scalamolecule.org) to fetch data from the [Datomic](https://www.datomic.com) database.
+This repo contains various sample projects with minimal setups to demonstrate how to use [molecules](http://scalamolecule.org) with the [Datomic](https://www.datomic.com) database.
 Examples of Akka-Http and Http4s setups is shown below too.

 (The commands shown for each sample can be copied as a whole and pasted into a terminal window to get each sample up and running.)